veikman/runwrap/README.md

 # `runwrap`

-This is a library to wrap and unwrap Markdown, but for ease of editing and for version control.
+This is a library to wrap and unwrap Markdown, both for ease of editing and for version control.
 It’s implemented in Rust.

 `runwrap` is based on the `textwrap` and `pulldown_cmark` crates.
 The latter is built to implement the CommonMark specification.

+## Goals

+* Wrapped text suitable for editing and version control.
+* Unwrapped text suitable for resolving complex markup.
+* Easy integration with higher-level languages.
+* Idempotence.
+* Reasonable performance.

 ## Known defects

+The following may or may not be fixed and should therefore be considered unstable behaviour.

+### No advanced options

+Currently, only a maximum width can be specified for wrapping text.
+More advanced options cannot currently be passed to `textwrap`.

+### Width is applied locally to each paragraph

+Width settings passed to `wrap` and `rewrap` are applied in the scope of each individual paragraph.
+This means that the overall line width of list items can exceed the passed value.

+For the same reason, list items wrap to column zero; they are not neatly indented.

+### Single-paragraph list items are ignored

-`runwrap` acts upon what `pulldown_cmark` identifies as paragraphs.
+`runwrap` acts only upon what `pulldown_cmark` identifies as paragraphs.
 This includes normal paragraphs of running text as well as some list items etc., because it is tied to would-be `<p>` elements of HTML, not paragraphs in the typographical sense.